jamesgrady/CS4380-4320-Final-Project/S18-PhiSigmaPi.md

 + This is the roster page after selecting Active and hitting the Display Roster button.
 ![alt text](https://github.com/HGinther/CS4830-FinalProject/blob/master/Pictures/Screen%20Shot%202018-05-09%20at%201.47.47%20PM.png "FirstPic")
 + This is the analytics page.
-+ There are not actions on this page.
++ There are no actions on this page.
 It is for viewing analytics about PSP.

 #### Creating Events